 Plan Your Smokies Getaway

 2 Visit the Swain County Heritage Museum.
 Then, take a historic stroll through Bryson City.
-Guides available online or at the museum.
+Maps available at the museum.

 3 Experience history at the Mountain Farm Museum, Mingus Mill and the Oconaluftee Visitors Center in the Great Smoky Mountains National Park (Cherokee entrance).
 Watch for elk in the late afternoons.